partrickJhonson/beef/Geolocation.md

 **Get Physical Location**

-The [[Get Physical Location|Module: Get Physical Location]] module will retrieve Geo-location information based on the neighboring wireless access points using commands encapsulated within a signed Java Applet.
+The [[Get Physical Location|Module: Get Physical Location]] module will retrieve Geo-location information based on the neighboring wireless access points using commands encapsulated within a self-signed Java Applet.
 The user will be prompted to run the Java applet.

 The details will include: